Someone Does Not Like You

 Are you very popular, someone lots of people like?
 Well that alone could be the problem!
 Too many people like you (popularity can be a big problem for some people—and no way could they ever like someone as popular as you).
 Perhaps you walk with an air of self-confidence, holding you head up high.
 See the problem?
 Someone doesn’t like you because of that.
 How dare you feel enough confidence to hold your head up, walking with poise and self-assurance!

 Or it could be how you dress.
 Or how you wear your hair.
 Or those shoes.
 It could definitely be those shoes.
 And so on.
 And so on.
 The point is it is not necessary for you to have actually done anything wrong, said anything wrong or insulting, or in any way hinted that you do not like the other person, for him or her to dislike you.
 If fact, often you and I are disliked by people who don’t even know us.
 Yes.
 There are actually some people who dislike other people as a concept.
-They’ve never really met you, but it’s just the idea of people like you that they don’t like.
+They’ve never really met you, but it’s just the idea of people like you that they don’t like and simply cannot stand.

 1. Not Enough Eye Contact.
 Although not foolproof (some people can keep eye contact with you and still lie to your face), eyes can provide helpful information.
 Are they the “window to the soul?”
 I don’t know, but I do know eye contact is a good thing to watch for when someone is talking to you.
 I believe it’s hard to hide “lying eyes.”
 If you’ve observed someone who, when interacting with others makes good eye contact, but they seem to have trouble keeping eye contact with you, then this could be signal of deception.
 Observe the eyes of people when they speak to you.